ulysses8791/ulysses8791.github.io/230_25F_syllabus.md

 [Using Gradescope as a Student](https://guides.gradescope.com/hc/en-us/categories/21540043398413-Student-Center)

-To get set up on Achieve, follow the "
-Student Registration - Start Here" link in the "Achieve = Online Homework" module you will find on the homepage of our [Canvas](https://canvas.psu.edu) course.
+To get set up on Achieve, follow the "Student Registration - Start Here" link in the "Achieve = Online Homework" module you will find on the homepage of our [Canvas](https://canvas.psu.edu) course.

 ## Instructions for Assignment Submission on Gradescope